Wanblack17/exercicios-csharp/README.md

 The repository includes exercises on various C# topics, such as:

-Basic structures (variables, types, operators)
+Basic structures: variables, types, operators

-Control structures (if, switch, loops)
+Control structures: if, switch, loops

-Object-oriented programming (classes, inheritance, interfaces)
+Object-oriented programming: classes, inheritance, interfaces

 Collections and LINQ